Spatial, Spectral and Temporal Response of High Intensity Laser Plasma Mirrors- Direct Observation of the Ponderomotive Push: Results and Discussion

 The proper description of the PMF should include electron and ion motion at the particular intensity.
-As the electrons respond instantaneously and ions take time to respond due to their heavy mass, the dynamics are seen in two different timescales.
+As the electrons respond instantaneously and ions take time to respond due to their heavy mass, the dynamics are seen on two different timescales.
 The electrons can be assumed to oscillate with the laser field in a constant ion background and having a slow drift corresponding to the ion motion over the full laser duration.
 The electrons are pulled out and pushed back in every cycle of the laser pulse, forming relativistic electron jets and generating of higher harmonics from the plasma.
-Although the ion motion in one optical cycle of the laser pulse is negligible, the ions do move significantly over the whole femtosecond laser pulse, which can be seen from the simulations.
+Although the ion motion in one optical cycle of the laser pulse is negligible, the ions do move significantly over the whole femtosecond laser pulse, which can be seen from the simulations \cite{wilks1992absorption, macchi2005laser}.

-As seen in Figure~\ref{res_fig1}a, the wavefront becomes increasingly curved, indicating that the plasma surface is pushed towards the target as the intensity increases (note: for better visualization, the plot has been flipped upside down along the Z-axis).
-The lineouts of the plots are shown in Figure~\ref{res_fig1}c.
+Firstly, for Setup-A a 5mm thick BK7 target was irradiated at different intensities at 45\degree angle of incidence.
+As seen in Fig.~\ref{fig:Setup-A_wavefronts}a, the wavefront becomes increasingly curved, indicating that the plasma surface is pushed towards the target as the intensity increases (note: for better visualization, the plot has been flipped upside down along the Z-axis).
+The lineouts of the plots are shown in Fig.~\ref{fig:Setup-A_wavefronts}c.
 Due to the PMF, density steepening occurs, which results in the curvature of the plasma surface.
-After the pulse propagates, the hot plasma begins to expand exponentially toward the vacuum, establishing a density gradient.
+After the pulse reflects, the hot plasma begins to expand toward the vacuum (typically assumed to do so exponentially), establishing a density gradient \cite{rakeeb2025capturing}.

-A part of the reflected light is also sent to a spectrometer to analyze the spectral behavior of the plasma mirror, as shown in Figure~\ref{spectrum_fig}.
-The laser spectrum is significantly modified by the plasma surface.
-At high intensity, the spectrum broadens, and one part of it (around 825 nm) undergoes heavy absorption.
-As the intensity decreases, the spectrum starts to resemble the original laser spectrum.
-The spectral broadening can be explained by self-phase modulation in the plasma leading to possibilities of pulse compression with appropriate chirp compensation.
-To measure the temporal profile of the reflected laser after the interaction, the collected light was collimated and was sent to a GRENOUILLE (Frequency Resolved Optical Gating) device.
-Because of the collection optics and chamber window the pulse gets stretched before reaching the detector, but still gives insight about the pulse profile at different intensities.